JakeRoyRandall/hold-please/README.md

 Use `--sequence-file score.txt` to read whitespace-separated tokens from a strict UTF-8 file of at most64KiB.
 It cannot be combined with a positional sequence.
 Invalid, oversized, or missing inputs are rejected before output creation.

 Use `--repeat N` for 1 to16 score repetitions.
 The expanded score must fit the120-beat and10MB output limits.
 Swing pairs run across the expanded score, while fades span the entire output.

+Use `--gain 0.5` to attenuate every channel before PCM quantization.
+Gain must be finite and between0 and1; zero produces silence and one preserves the original output.
+Gain combines with global fades.